zsennenga/abstract-mon/README.md

 - Item that does a thing on turn start
 - Item that boosts a type of move
 - Moves of types that just do damage
-- Can run a basic battle
+- Weather that boosts a move type
-- GG can run this
+- Can run a basic battle end to end

 ## Milestone 2